Ulises-Zamarripa/Data-Processing-using-python/Midterm/README.md

 # Make sure you download the .ipynb and the .csv files into the same folder

-the .csv file can be found in the data folder
+the .csv files can be found in the data folder